hellobloom/core/README.md

 One of the core components of Bloom protocol is Identity Attestations.
 The attestations contracts enable users to securely associate verified identity information with their BloomID in order to strengthen their profile.

-Users can stake a specified amount of BLT on the validity of an attestation.
-A stake is valid for a specified amount of time.
-After the stake period, users can reclaim the BLT they staked.
-Stakes can be revoked at any time without penalty.
-This may change in the future.

 **Accreditation**

 Bloom maintains a whitelist of accredited data verifiers via an Accreditation Repo.
 Currently Bloom retains the rights to grant and revoke accreditation.
 In the future this contract can be upgraded to enable community voting based accreditation.

 **Token Escrow**

 Users can lock up BLT in the Token Escrow contract.
-Once locked up users can send micropayments to other users by signing payment authorizations with an address associated with their BloomID.
+Once locked up users can send micropayments to other users by signing payment authorizations.

 **Voting**